A majority of my athletes sign up for coaching with a primary goal in mind: run faster.

 15-20 minute cool down at easy run pace

-For the hard intervals, you want to run about a 8 on a scale of 1-10 (1 being a light jog, 10 being an all-out sprint).
+For the hard intervals, you want to run about a 8-9 on a scale of 1-10 (1 being a light jog, 10 being an all-out sprint).
+The pace should feel like something you could sustain if racing a 3K to 5K race.
 Jog as lightly as you need to during the recovery intervals to bring your breathing back to normal.
-For most runners, running at VO2max means 3K (2-mile) race effort or slightly faster than 5K race effort.

 Ive been running by time a lot more lately- it seems less intimidating for some reason.
 These are great workouts that seem tough but manageable.